CyberMonitor/orquestra-docs/qe/content/definingaworkflow/steps.md

 #### Example 2: Parallel Scheduling

-To allow a set of steps to be performed in parallel the syntax becomes as follows: the first step in the set of parallel steps still needs two `-`'s, however all other steps in the set should only have one `-`.
+To allow a set of steps to be performed in parallel, the syntax becomes as follows: the first step in the set of parallel steps still needs two `-`'s, however, all other steps in the set should only have one `-`.

 ```YAML
   - name: parallel-example